-Seattle VA hospital on Beacon Hill expands with a showcase building housing researchers and mental health services
+In new $122M building, Seattle VA hospital hopes to push frontiers of medicine for PTSD, brain injuries and more

 - Vikram Jandhyala, innovation leader at UW, dies at 47

-seen an overall growth rate in patients of about 5 percent annually with about About 110,000 veterans are enrolled at the Puget Sound VA and they have made more than 1 million outpatient visits in 2018, according to VA officials.
+About 110,000 veterans are enrolled at the Puget Sound VA and they have made more than 1 million outpatient visits in 2018, according to VA officials.

 Through the years, the Puget Sound VA also has emerged as the fifth largest research program within the national Department of Veterans Affairs system.
 It has been a focal point for studying PTSD and head injuries from blasts, which took on increased urgency as veterans returned from the long wars in Iraq and Afghanistan.